Zimmerman logo - and home link

 "How Can A Board Member Be A Strategic Advocate For Your Nonprofit?"

-Ann Lehman and Robert Zimmerman are partners at Zimmerman Lehman, a consulting firm for nonprofits.
+Ann Lehman and Robert Zimmerman (former) were partners at Zimmerman Lehman, a consulting firm for nonprofits.
 They have over 60 years of combined experience working with nonprofits in board development, fundraising and public policy.
 Ann has been an executive director and Bob a development director on both coasts.
 Both Ann and Bob are well-known for motivating boards with their practical, down-to-earth, no-nonsense advice and sense of humor.

 What People Are Saying: